 An essential part of the funding arrangements for the capital programme is the disposal of surplus assets.
-The Council has an agreed programme of asset disposals, which has already been severely affected by the recession.
-Table 4 is a summary estimate of the likely level of income from asset disposals over the period 2016/17 to 2019/20.
+The Council has an agreed programme of asset disposals (West Suffolk Strategy under development - link to be provided at the end of the MTFS).
+Table 4 is a summary estimate of the likely level of income from asset disposals over the period 2019/20 to 2028/29.